nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 2. ProgrammerError shows a list of student records
 3. CS2100 TA requests to delete a specific student record in the list
 4. ProgrammerError deletes the student record

     Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.
-    * 3a1.
-ProgrammerError shows an error message.

-      Use case resumes at step 2.

-**Use case: UC4 Delete a student record**

-**MSS**

-1. CS2100 TA requests to list student records
-2. ProgrammerError shows a list of student records
-3. CS2100 TA requests to delete a specific student record in the list
-4. ProgrammerError deletes the student record

-    Use case ends.